dotkernel/development/wsl/os/almalinux9/README.md

 Your virtual host should be accessible and ready to use.

-You will install your projects under the `/home/your-username/projects/` directory.
+You will install your project under the `html` directory of your project, for example: `/var/www/example.local/html`.
-The virtualhost's document root is set to the `public` directory of the above location, for example `/home/your-username/projects/example.local/public`.
+The virtualhost's document root is set to the `public` directory of the above location, for example `/var/www/example.local/html/public`.

 **Note**:
-* In order to run your installed projects, you need to start Ubuntu 20 first
+* In order to run your installed projects, you need to start AlmaLinux 9 first
-* If you work with virtualhosts, your projects are created under `/home/your-username/projects/`
+* If you work with virtualhosts, your projects are created under `/var/www/`
 * You can still run PHP scripts under the default Apache project directory, located at `/var/www/html/`
 * If you encounter write permission issues, see [this guide](HELP.md#fix-common-permission-issues)